FRIENDSHIPS OF SORROW

 "Well, it just seems that I bother you for some reason.
 I was wondering why."

 Ran wasn't sure if Ai was telling the truth or dodging the question.
 But she knew she wouldn't be getting an answer yet.
 Ran didn't mind, she had all night.
 Maybe after the girl became more used to her presence an answer would come.
 If Shinichi, her father, and even Conan had taught her anything, when you wanted to solve a mystery, you needed to be patient.

 Ran felt a small rumble in her belly, and made the decision to get dinner started.
 She had Ai come with her into the kitchen.
-For a moment, Haibara feared being labeled something silly like "special helper" and being made to aid in simple tasks.
+For a moment, Haibara feared being labeled something silly like "special helper."
 Fortunately, Ran needed her mostly to tell her where things were.
 To Ran's surprise, Ai knew where just about every item was located.

 "How do you know where it all is, Ai-chan?" she asked good-naturedly.

 "Wait... does Dr. Agasa make you cook?" after what she witnessed tonight, she wouldn't put it past him.

 "No, it's more like I make him not cook.
 He knows his way around a science lab, but he's helpless in a kitchen."